- Clinical science

 - Tremor dominant type: onset ≥ 55 years with tremor as sole initial (or generally predominating) symptom

 - Non-tremor dominant type: onset ≥ 55 years with predominating bradykinesia/rigidity

 - Rapid disease progression without dementia type: rapid progression of motor symptoms and death within 10 years

 - Progressive dopaminergic neuron degeneration in the substantia nigra (part of the basal ganglia) and the locus coeruleus → dopamine deficiency at the respective receptors of the striatum with interrupted transmission to the thalamus and motor cortex → motor symptoms of PD.

 - Serotonin and noradrenaline depletion (in the Raphe nuclei): likely cause of depressive symptoms

-- Acetylcholine depletion (in the nucleus basalis of Meynert): likely cause of dementia
+- Acetylcholine surplus (in the nucleus basalis of Meynert): likely cause of dyskinesia

 - Clinical course > 10 years; unilateral onset with persistently asymmetrical course (i.e. unilaterally pronounced symptoms) but may progress to the contralateral side